jimmyp85/PowerShell/Maintenance/Active Directory Monitoring/Readme.md

 # Active Directory Monitoring Script
-J Pearman, Version 2, January 2022
+J Pearman, Version 3, July 2024

 ## Purpose
 This script has been written to run as a scheduled take and report daily on the general health of your domain controllers.